fentresspaul61B/leetcode_linkedin_python_automation/README.md

 2. Compare all problems in database to all solved problems from Leetcode.
 3. If there is 2 or more new solved problems in the response from leetcode, continue, otherwise do nothing.
 4. Given there are 2 or more new solved problems, transform the responses from Leetcode into a LinkedIn post.
-5. Load the LinkedIn post onto LinkedIn profile using API.
+5. Post/Load the LinkedIn post onto LinkedIn profile using API.
 6. Update the bigquery database.

 This pipeline runs every two hours using GitHub actions.